IamManar/Programming-for-Data-Science-with-Python/README.md

 ___
 ### Projects
 ##### Investigate a Relational Database
-- Worked with a relational database with PostgreSQL.
+- Worked with a relational database using PostgreSQL.
 - Completed  the entire data analysis process, starting by posing a question, running appropriate SQL queries to answer business questions, and finishing by sharing my findings
 ##### Explore US Bikeshare Data
 - Wrote over 190 lines of Python code to import the data and answer interesting questions about it by computing descriptive statistics.